-This Assurance Plan covers information reported within a range of documents.
+This draft Assurance Plan covers information reported within a range of documents.

-2019/20 Annual Performance Report and 2020/21 Mid-Year Performance Report

-2019/20 Annual Report (including our statutory accounts)

-2019/20 'blind year' data that we will report for final PR14 reconciliations into PR19

-2021/22 Wholesale and Retail Charges Schedule, Charging Arrangements and Charges Schemes

-2019/20 Guaranteed Standards Scheme (GSS) payments Data on New Connections performance

-Complaints reporting to the Consumer Council for Water

-Water quality information provided to the Drinking Water Inspectorate

-Information provided to the Environment Agency (including our Water Resources Management Plan and Market Information)

-Data reporting for nonhousehold competition, reported to MOSL Data provided to the Discover Water website assessments and provided an updated view as part of this Assurance Plan, following the close of our draft Assurance Plan consultation.10

-Data provided to the EBC (a water industry-based, not-for-profit benchmarking exercise)
+2019/20 Annual Performance Report and 2020/21 Mid-Year Performance Report 2019/20 Annual Report (including our statutory accounts) 2019/20 'blind year' data that we will report for final PR14 reconciliations into PR19 2021/22 Wholesale and Retail Charges Schedule, Charging Arrangements and Charges Schemes 2019/20 Guaranteed Standards Scheme (GSS) payments Data on New Connections performance Complaints reporting to CCWater Water quality information provided to the Drinking Water Inspectorate Information provided to the Environment Agency (including our Water Resources Management Plan and Market Information) Data reporting for non- household competition, reported to MOSL Data provided to the Discover Water website Data provided to the EBC (a water industry- based, not-for-profit benchmarking exercise)

 We undertook an internal risk assessment to determine which data items we report on in the documents and sources listed above were at risk of inaccurate reporting.
-Since the publication of these risk assessments in our Statement of Risks, Strengths and Weaknesses of Information consultation in November 2019 we have now reviewed our
+Since the publication of these risk assessments in our Statement of Risks, Strengths and Weaknesses of Information consultation in November 2019 we have now reviewed our assessments and provided an updated view as part of this draft Assurance Plan.6

 This year we have presented the results of our risk assessments in two risk matrices.
 This is because we have not limited our risks assessments to just our end of year performance reporting, but rather considered the information we provide to customers and stakeholders, and our regulatory and statutory obligations, more broadly.
 We have therefore extended the scope of our review to include additional data that we publish and provide to regulators; including data we have submitted as part of our Business Plan for 2020-2025 and associated 'shadow' data (data that is submitted to Ofwat but which will not be published until after April 2020).
-The two risk matrices (included in the appendix) show data that is reported on for 2019/20 and data reported on from April 2020 (in the 2020/21 reporting year) respectively.
+The two risk matrices (included in the appendix)